cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Hot bath prevents the new coronavirus disease.
 - Hot bath prevents the new coronavirus.
 - can hot water kill the virus?

+## intent:myth_mosquitoes

+- Can mosquito transmit corona
+- Can the COVID-19 virus be spread through mosquito bites?
+- Could the coronavirus could be transmitted by mosquitoes?
+- Mosquitos and coronavirus
+- mosquito
+- mosquitoes
+- mosquitos

 ## intent:myth_garlic